 “Recall that “subversion,” like “concealed aggression,” is a technical concept covering any form of unwelcome internal development.
 Thus the Joint Chiefs, in 1955, outline “three basic forms of aggression”: armed attack across a border (aggression in the literal sense); “Overt armed attack from within the area of each of the sovereign states”; “Aggression other than armed, i.e., political warfare, or subversion.”
 An internal uprising against a US-imposed police state, or elections that come out the wrong way, are forms of “aggression,” which the US has the right to combat by arbitrary violence.
 The assumptions are so ingrained as to pass without notice, as when liberal hero Adlai Stevenson, UN Ambassador under Kennedy and Johnson, declared that in Vietnam the US is defending a free people from “internal aggression.” – pg 41 of “Rethinking Camelot – JFK, the Vietnam War, and US Political Culture” by Noam Chomsky

 In view of the above State concept of ‘internal aggression’, it’s sobering to realize that US officials (choose to) view the Communist conspiracy as global.
-In other words, the people – as in regular people – everywhere are seen as a threat to be dealt with (via ruination [or turning, the way a citizen is turned by foreign agents into a traitorous spy or the way a vampire makes another vampire] or literally destruction) to those who own and rule the world.
+In other words, the people, as in regular people, everywhere, are seen by those who own and rule the world as a threat to be dealt with via ruination [or turning, the way a citizen is turned by foreign agents into a traitorous spy or the way a vampire makes another vampire] or murder.
 You may not hear much about the global Communist conspiracy, but I’m sure that if it weren’t for the fact that people’s governments everywhere are being destroyed, you would.
-This is the point brought home forcefully in Stephen Gowens’s book, “Washington’s Long War On Syria.”
-Washington’s problem with Syria, Iraq, Iran and Libya was that those were secular, Arab and socialist States.
+This is the point brought home forcefully in Stephen Gowans’s book, “Washington’s Long War On Syria.”
+Washington’s problem with Syria, Iraq, Iran and Libya was that those were secular, Arab, socialist and democratic States.
 In other words, People everywhere who are subject to the global pacification program, described by some as securocratic warfare (with governments claiming that it’s for national security), are also attacked for resisting or fighting back.
 Slime-ball Spruille Braden, the one-time leader of a Council on Foreign Relations study group (looking at Latin America) stated: “Because Communism is so blatantly an international and not an internal affair, its suppression, even by force, in an American country, by one or more of the other republics, would not constitute an intervention in the internal affairs of the former.”
 (That example is from Edward Herman and Noam Chomsky’s “The Washington Connection And Third World Fascism.”)

 “In March 2007, Democracy Now’s Amy Goodman interviewed retired four star U.S. General Weslely Clark, who had commanded NATO forces during the alliance’s 1999 unprovoked air war on Yugoslavia.
 Clark revealed that in the days following the 9/11 al-Qaeda attacks on New York and Washington of September 2001, the Bush administration developed plans to wage war on seven countries, one of which was Syria.
 Recalling a visit to the Pentagon he made in late September 2001, Clark said: